-Lee Aaron were supposed to tour Europe with Helix in the fall of 1985.
+There was plans that Lee would tour Europe with Helix in the fall of 1985.

-Krokus had plans on have Lee guesting on their song 'Hot Stuff' from their album 'The Blitz'.
+Krokus had plans to have Lee guesting on their song 'Hot Stuff' from their album 'The Blitz'.

-They recorded the song and their Record company thought it turned out great anyway, so they turned down the idea of having Lee as a guest.
+After Krokus had recorded the song their record company thought it turned out great anyway, so the idea of having Lee as a guest was shelved.

 Among the songs Lee and John co-wrote with Joe Lynn Turner for the 1987 Lee Aaron album were 'Powerline', 'Number One', 'Hands are Tied' and the unreleased 'Tough at the Top'.